LFGfg/TransDex/README.md

 ```
 The trained weight files can be found in `./ckpts/`.

-⚡ **Note**: Code files such as `./pin_forward.py`,  `./tactile_sensor_calculator.py` are designed for the robotic systems used in the project.
+⚡ **Note**: Certain code files, such as `./pin_forward.py`, `./VTFusion_dataset.py`, contain functions specifically designed for the robotic systems used in the project.
+When using these modules, you need to modify and adapt the specific functions within it.

 #### Deploy
 This project utilizes ROS and TwinCat communication for underlying motor control.
 Users can evaluate through your own robotic systems and corresponding trained networks.

 #### 💡 Deployment Tips
+- Ensure all hardware devices is supplied with stable power and properly connected.
 - Dual RealSense cameras require hand-eye calibration and time synchronization.
 - Point cloud fusion necessitates coordinate transformation and ICP registration.
 - Calibrate robotic arm/dexterous hand joint zero position and set limits.
-- Model inference requires the use of a graphics card to enhance control frequency.
-- Ensure all hardware devices is supplied with stable power and properly connected.
+- Visualize the point cloud to ensure that the position of tactile points is calculated correctly.

 ---